aishniparab/DeepMNIST/README.md

 ### Usage

 1. `python cnn_mnist.py`: Trains a cnn on the MNIST database to recognise images.
-Will pring logs and accuracy results.
+Will print logs and accuracy results.
+2. `python mnist_onevsall`: Trains a cnn on MNIST database to recognise if an image is 7 or not.

 ### Network